News

 Corson’s newfound freedom flourished after he decided to stop lying.

-In a landmark experiment, scientists measured subjects’ brain activity when asked to lie or tell the truth.
-Participants were first shown a certain playing card—two of hearts, for example.
-They were later presented with another card.
-The participants had to answer whether the card was the same, “Yes,” or different, “No.”
+In a landmark study published in the journal NeuroImage in 2002, scientists measured subjects’ brain activity while asking them to lie or tell the truth.
+Participants were first shown a specific playing card—two of hearts, for example.
+Later, when presented with another card, they had to respond whether the card was the same, saying “Yes,” or different, saying “No.”

 When the subjects lied, they showed the same brain activity as when telling the truth, owing to the brain’s activation of recalling the truth.
 However, they also displayed activity in two key regions involved in self-control.
 People think of the truth first, but in lying, that truth is inhibited.